ktustanowski/DynamicHomeScreen-PoC/README.md

 - many steps to remember when adding new View Controller
 - harder to move to framework

-Proposed solution is based on child View Controller embedding.
-The idea: create Container View Controller in the application which is used in storyboards for navigation and in the framework maintain only child View Controllers which then be embedded into this Container View Controller.
+Proposed solution is based on Child View Controller embedding.
+The idea: create Container View Controller in the application which is used in storyboards for navigation and in the framework maintain only Child View Controllers which then be embedded into this Container View Controller.
 Container View Controller injects behavior directly to Child View Controllers so they don't know what is going on when user taps on a button.
 They just invoke behavior received from parent.

 Example: